Once Upon a Time in Hollywood (soundtrack)

-Quentin Tarantino's Once Upon a Time in Hollywood is the soundtrack from the 2019 film, Once Upon a Time in Hollywood, written and directed by Quentin Tarantino.
+Once Upon a Time in Hollywood (Original Motion Picture Soundtrack) is the soundtrack album to Quentin Tarantino's 2019 motion picture Once Upon a Time in Hollywood.
 The film also contains numerous songs and scores not included on the soundtrack.

 Background

 Tarantino and his music supervisor, Mary Ramos listened to 14 hours of original 1969 KHJ-AM soundchecks to help create the soundtrack.
 It includes original Boss Radio jingles by Johnny Mann and commercials, as well as the voices of Boss Radio DJs including Don Steele and Charlie Tuna, also featured in the film.
 Ramos and Tarantino selected the songs in his home by going through his vinyl collection.
 They were approached by some name acts to record covers and by Lana Del Rey to record original material but Tarantino insisted he only wanted to use music recorded before 1970.